UpGado/upgado.github.io/_posts/2019-08-31-tale-of-ascii-racer.md

 The next morning, I thought I would check on the post.
 To my utter surprise, my [post](https://www.reddit.com/r/Python/comments/cpmll6/made_a_racing_game_that_runs_in_terminal_100/) has reached 1.5K upvotes (reddit talk for likes).
 People liked the game and a lot of the comments were very supportive.
 Not quite what I expected, but it's a happy surprise.

 Soon enough, I found people who found the source code on GitHub.
 Soon enough, people were reporting bugs and suggesting improvements.
 In fact, some person even made and submitted an improvement to the game!
-I found myself
+I suddently found myself not anymore a rookie programmer.
+I am a *maintainer* of an open source project that people are interested.

 {% include mailchimp.html source="ascii1" %}